Learn about actual and potential costs

 Evaluate major factors to mitigate risk

 Suppliers of GPS navigation devices focus on the design, engineering and manufacturing of their products.
 As such, GPS providers must deal with a wide range of upstream suppliers, which carry varying degrees of risk.
-In general, suppliers face a low level of supply chain risk due to the wide availability...
+In general, supply chain risk is low due to the wide availability of inputs from upstream...
 Subscribe to learn more.